This article was last updated on February 8th 2023

 Another prime example of interactive marketing is user-generated content.
 We came across this particular example in this Brafton article

 Inviting users to share their own content is one of the best examples of leveraging interactive content.
 This approach usually works best on social media, often accompanied by a hashtag, and is a fantastic way to shine a spotlight on the brand’s target audience and allow customers and prospects to see themselves represented.
+To boost the reach of your social media content, consider buying Instagram followers to increase your visibility.

 Jimmy Fallon provides a perfect case study on user-generated content.
 A normal segment in his show includes him reading viewers’ social media posts according to a certain hashtag prompt.